Quantum control of a nanoparticle optically levitated in cryogenic free space

 Next, we characterize the role of the feedback gain in our system.
 To this end, we record homodyne spectra at increasing gain settings, as shown in Fig.~\ref{fig:inloop}a.
 For small gain values, the feedback only increases the mechanical linewidth.
 For high gain values however, the spectra flatten and even dip below the imprecision noise, an effect known as {\it noise squashing} \cite{Cohadon1999}.
 In this case, the feedback-induced correlations become dominant and increase the displacement fluctuations, rather than reducing them.
 We fit each spectrum to a full in-loop model, where we independently characterize the transfer function of the electronic loop (see Supplementary).
 Then, we use the results of the fits to compute the effective linewidths and the phonon occupations, shown in Fig.~\ref{fig:inloop}b.
 At the highest gain, we estimate an occupation of $\nbar=(0.65\pm0.04)$, consistent with both other methods described above.
 Based on the estimated measurement and total decoherence rates, we calculate a theoretical model for the occupations under a pure delay filter (black line in Fig.~\ref{fig:inloop}b).
 For comparison, we show the theoretical results achievable under ideal cold damping \cite{Mancini1998} in the limit of $\Geff\ll\Oz$ (dotted grey line).
 In this case, an induced linewidth of $\Geff$ corresponds to an occupation $\nbar=\Gtot/\Geff + \Geff/(16\Gmeas)-1/2$ \cite{Tebbenjohanns2019}, dependent only on the measurement and decoherence rates.

 \paragraph{Discussion and outlook.} In summary, we have achieved quantum control over the motion of a levitated nanosphere.
 This control relies on the high reported measurement efficiency of $24$\%, comparable to what has been achieved with tethered micromechanical resonators~\cite{Rossi2018}, atomic systems~\cite{Sayrin2011}, and superconducting circuits~\cite{Vijay2012}.
 As an example of measurement-based quantum control, we have experimentally stabilized the nanoparticle's motion in its quantum ground state via active feedback.
 The prepared quantum state has a residual occupation of $\nbar=0.65$ phonons, corresponding to a purity of $1/(1+2\nbar)=43$\%.
 Under optimal control, achievable by optimization of the feedback circuit, we expect to reach the same occupation as the conditional state \cite{Doherty1999b, Wiseman2010}, that is, $\nbar_\text{cond}\approx(1/\sqrt{\eta_\text{meas}}-1)/2=0.5$ (see Fig.~\ref{fig:inloop}b).
 Our experiment approaches this limit to within $30$\%.
 Notably, this is the first time that quantum control of mechanical degrees of freedom has been achieved without the use of an optical resonator.
+In a study conducted in parallel to ours, similar results have been achieved with an optimal-control approach~\cite{Magrini2020}.
 Our cavity-free platform allows overcoming the bistability in continuously operated optomechanical cavities, which limits the fastest achievable control time, $1/\Gqba$, to roughly the mechanical oscillation period $2\pi/\Og_z$ \cite{Aspelmeyer2014}.
 The control time $1/\Gqba$ is inversely proportional to the particle's volume.
 When the excess decoherence is negligible, we expect to achieve $1/\Gqba\approx1/\Gtot=1\,\mu\text{s}$ for a 300-nm-diameter nanosphere, well below the measured period of $2\pi/\Og_z=13\,\mu\text{s}$.
 This opens the door for fast continuous and pulsed displacement measurement \cite{Meng2020, Vanner2011}.